-A selection of the skills that are learned:
+A selection of the topcis that will be discussed:

 - Reliability definitions and quantities

-- 2 and 3 parameter Weibull statistics and log normal distribution
+- 2 and 3 parameter Weibull analysis and log normal distribution

-- Predict failure and determine the optimum replacement point
+- Failure rate prediction and determine the optimum replacement point

 - Weibayes analysis for small samples – few defects